kenderd/datlips_art_engine/README.md

 # Utils

 ## cleanMetadata
 This utility gives the option to remove some commonly requested items.
 Set any to true to remove them from generated metadata.
-Original metadata is preserved, and clean metadata is saved to build_new/json
+Original metadata is preserved, and clean metadata is saved to build_new/json <br/>

+**NOTE**: These elements are used as keys in other utilities, so please be sure to backup your metadata before running this, and only run AFTER running any other metadata manipulation utility (rename, update URI, etc.).

 ```js
 let removeDna = true;